Disabling the Matrix / Chapter 7 / Riddles, Archons, and Mud Shadows

 * * *

-On the stupidity of humanity’s belief systems and our contradictory behavior (the greatest riddles), shamans say that it happens because we are prey.
-They expose the predators: the mud shadows, inorganic beings who feed on our energy and keep us ignorant, arrogant, and underdeveloped.
+About the stupidity of humanity’s belief systems and our contradictory behavior (the greatest riddles), shamans say that it happens because we are prey.
+They expose the predators: the mud shadows–inorganic beings that feed on our energy and keep us ignorant, arrogant, and underdeveloped.

 https://rioguzman.com/2013/01/07/free-chapter-the-eye-of-the-dragon-enjoy/, The Eye of the Dragon: Stalking Castaneda